Charmouth has a great family beach – lots of sand especially at low tide, safe swimming, picnic areas, cafes and beach shops.

 Fossil hunting and rockpooling

-The beach to the east is usually the preferred choice of families and sun bathers because the pebbles are smaller and there's more dry sand.
+The beach to the east (the left as you face the sea) is often the preferred choice of families and sun bathers because the pebbles are smaller and there’s more dry sand.
 Access to the beach is either over a foot bridge or by wading through the river at low tide but watch out for the current which can be strong.

 There is a beach café above the high tide line selling hot and cold drinks, snacks and useful things for the beach.
-During the summer season there is often a bouncy castle close to the café.
-There is also a level grassed area, with two picnic tables adjoining the beach.
+There is also a level grassed area adjoining the beach.

 At low tide the wet sand stretches for several hundred metres providing an easy, level surface for strolling and admiring the towering cliffs at the base of Stonebarrow Hill and the impressive mass of Golden Cap, the highest point on the south coast, about a mile away.

 At high tide most of the east beach is impassable as recent mud slips often bar the way.
 Although they may look dry, avoid clambering over the slips as the ‘crust’ can be very thin and the slips are virtually liquid inside.
 Many people have got stuck in the mud, requiring the assistance of the coastguards.

 The East beach is a good place to find pyrite ammonite and also belemnite fossils loose amongst the pebbles.
 You don’t need to break rocks, the fossils can be found on the water line.

 It is important to remember that the soft cliffs are always on the move, not just in wet weather.
 You are strongly advised to keep a safe distance away because there are frequent falls from the cliff top, often involving tonnes of debris.
 Hammering at the cliff is NOT permitted because the beach is part of the Jurassic Coast which is England’s only Natural World Heritage Site.